What Is Occupational Therapy?

 - Maintaining continence (having control of your bladder and bowels)

-In addition, your occupational therapy program might include other activities, which often fall under the category of Instrumental Daily Activities:
+In addition, a person’s occupational therapy program might include other activities, which often fall under the category of “instrumental daily activities,” such as community mobility and safety procedures.

-Finally, other tasks may be considered important enough to be routinely included in occupational therapy, including:
+Finally, other tasks may also be considered important enough to a particular client’s well-being to be routinely included in occupational therapy, such as those related to:

 - Education